bfcrampton/PDZ-peptide-screening/README.md

 Before investigating further, these preliminary results should be verified experimentally, as well as additional top targets which have not been synthesized yet.

-I also ran a virtual screen of the same acid library on GIPC, and with the exact same parameters.
-However, I did not compile the data into a similar spreadsheet document as it was out of the scope of my project.
-The raw output data is located in two output structure files:
-`$REPO_ROOT/GIPC/Output/prime-mmgbsa-1/prime-mmgbsa-1-out.maegz` and
-`$REPO_ROOT/GIPC/Output/prime-mmgbsa-2/prime-mmgbsa-2-out.maegz`.
-Using the
-**Data Processing** protocol, these structure files can be parsed easily and exported into a spreadsheet for manipulation.